TEFL Certification Programmes

 - 40% Lesson Plans (6 lesson plans to email us: email@example.com, in 1 email and in PDF).

-- You will also receive a Feedback from the school regarding your Teaching performance (during the 1-week crash course in Madrid).
+- You will also receive a Feedback from the school regarding your Teaching performance (during the crash course).

 - All three learning blocks need to be completed in order for you to become certified.